Accessibility Tools

 If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille:

-We’ll consider your request and get back to you in 5 working days.
+We’ll consider your request and aim to get back to you within five working days.

 Enforcement procedure

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
-If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

 Contacting us by phone or visiting us in person